IanRFerguson/data-science-portfolio/README.md

 <img src=".img/red_bridge.png" width=65%>

-This full-stack web application was devloped in conjunction with <a href="" target="_blank">**Red Bridge Strategies**</a>, a political strategy firm based in San Francisco.
+This full-stack web application was devloped in conjunction with <a href="https://www.redbridgewins.com" target="_blank">**Red Bridge Strategies**</a>, a political strategy firm based in San Francisco.
 It should go without saying, but this visualization does not contain real proprietary data

 ### Methods
 * This `Flask` app accepts user input in an HTML form, converts it to geographic data, and renders a plot of the firm's voter outreach efforts